 The next five years are critical to solve various technical issues, creating a robust and sustainable design.
-As expected of an emerging technology, various areas need of further research.
-Table 6 and Table 7 summarize those recommendations requiring further research and identify the areas, where feasibility shall be assessed.
+Table 6 and Table 7 summarize those recommendations requiring further research and a concrete action plan for developing hyperloop into the fifth mode of transport.
 Until now, various developers have focused on the development and testing prototypes at a subscale level.
-However, ensuring a safe operation and creating proof of concept at real scale and high speeds are important considerations and never conducted before.
+However, ensuring a safe operation and creating proof of concept at real scale and high speeds are important considerations to be pursued.
 In Europe, the plan of those shall be considered as a short-term goal.
 A long real scale test track will not only facilitate further testing and design refinements of the pods, tube operations, levitation-propulsion and communication systems, but also assist on the planning of regulatory considerations for a commercially available hyperloop.
 Regarding governance, an appropriate scheme for legislation, regulations, standards and guidelines shall be developed by enhancing at the same time R&D frameworks and initiatives and combining a dynamic participation of the public and private sector.
-Environmental considerations, planning requirements and constructions costs have also to be considered to envision a commercially viable hyperloop.
+Environmental, planning and engineering requirements, as well as building cost should be also considered to envision a commercially viable hyperloop.

-This gradual progress following a detailed roadmap, will lead to the need for further research.
-Once system components become available, new challenges and proposals for research will rise to institutions and researchers.
-A long-term research vision for tube transport, hyperloop, hyper tube and maglev will include also the identification of technical needs of common interest to academic, government, non-profit, and private sector.
+This gradual progress following a detailed roadmap, has the potential to lead further research.
+A long-term research vision for tube transport, hyperloop, hyper tube and maglev will embrace the collaboration of academic, government, non-profit, and private stakeholders.